Thursday April 20th

 I sat in Vernazza awhile in the sun because I was exhausted and I had an apple saved in my bag.
 I was in good company sitting in the sun as there were many benches and rocks for relaxing.
 Instead of hiking to Corniglia…I opted for the train.

 I’m SO glad I took the train to Corniglia because I was unaware of the thousands of steps up to the town from the train station (33 flights of stairs to be exact) so that made up for my initially lazy idea of taking the train.
 I think that most people skip Corniglia to get out of doing these stairs… because this was a quiet town even in the early afternoon.
-I walked through the small colorful streets here and pet a bunch of dogs before hurrying down all the stairs to catch the train to Monarola.
+I walked through the small colorful streets here and pet a bunch of dogs before hurrying (running) down all the stairs to catch the train to Monarola.
 While waiting for the train (it was late) there was a man singing opera while painting a mural and he was awesome!
 It really made my day and everyone else was enjoying his art.

 On the way out, I caught a soccer ball that was rolling down the stairs and brought it up to a group of young boys playing soccer here.

-I was sad that my train was scheduled right as the sun set, because it would have been really beautiful if I could watch it set from my rock in Manarola.
-But, I got a nice nap on the train home and helped some spring break travelers navigate the trains to Florence since they were on the same route as I was.`
+I was sad that my train was scheduled right as the sun set, because it would have been really beautiful if I could watch it set from my napping rock in Manarola.
+But, I got a nice nap on the train home and helped some spring break travelers navigate the trains to Florence since they were on the same route as I was and very confused.`

 I got back to the apartment and my legs were very tired as I climbed the stairs up to the fourth floor.
 I was proud of myself for how my mini-trip played out and also surprised that my hiking went so well – I guess all the stairs up to the apartment and Strozzi were paying off!